 Self-determination is often described as the combination of skills and knowledge that enables a person to engage in goal-directed, autonomous, and self-regulated behavior.
 Self-determined individuals have the power to exert control over their own lives in order to achieve the outcomes that they desire.
 Self-determined individuals make things happen in their lives, and they recognize this power within themselves.
 Goal-setting, decision-making, problem-solving, self-advocacy, and self-management are some of the behaviors that self-determined individuals display.

-As we know, these behaviors may not come easily to some individuals with ASD.
+As we know, these behaviors may not come easily to some autistic individuals.
 To help cultivate these skills, it is crucial that individuals with autism experience multiple opportunities each day to make choices.
 Choice is one of the building blocks of self-determination, and it should be a primary consideration when we design instruction and interventions in school, at home, and in vocational and community settings.

 For individuals who are not able to verbally express themselves, choices should be presented in a concrete and visual mode that meets the individual’s communication needs – via written words, pictures, or objects.
 These individuals should have a way to initiate communication of their choices as well.
 For example, they may indicate choice via picture exchange, by touching an image on a choice board, or by reaching for one object when presented with several options.